trejojess/delta-shelter/index.md

 ##### Living Room - Living Floor

 ![Delta Shelter Interior 2](https://images.adsttc.com/media/images/5721/6687/e58e/cebd/1700/002c/slideshow/03036_00_N27_medium.jpg?1461806713 "interior2")
-In this last image we can see the exposed mechanical design of the shudders.
+In this last image we can see the exposed mechanical design of the shutters.
 The large metal "gizmo" or wheel that controls the shutters is characteristic of Kundig's affinity toward industrial imagery.
 [[2](https://trejojess.github.io/delta-shelter/bib#2)][[4](https://trejojess.github.io/delta-shelter/bib#4)]